-Founded in 1868, The Royal Astronomical Society of Canada is Canada's leading astronomy organization bringing together over 4,200 enthusiastic amateurs, educators and professionals.
-In addition to many national services, our 29 Centres offer local programs and services in every province of Canada.
+Founded in 1868, The Royal Astronomical Society of Canada is Canada's leading astronomy organization bringing together over 4,500 enthusiastic amateurs, educators and professionals.
+In addition to many national services, our 29 Centres offer local programs across Canada.

 To inspire curiosity in all people about the Universe, to share scientific knowledge, and to foster collaboration in astronomical pursuits.